 Energy Management in Retail & Distribution

-Companies in this industry require significant amounts of energy for their retail facilities and warehouses.
-Sustainability factors—such as the increasing number of GHG-emissions regulations, incentives for energy efficiency and renewable energy—are leading to price increases in conventional electricity sources while making alternative sources more cost-competitive.
+Entities in this industry require significant amounts of energy for retail facilities and warehouses.
+An increasing number of greenhouse gas (GHG) emissions regulations and incentives for energy efficiency and renewable energy may result in price increases for conventional electricity sources while making alternative sources more cost-competitive.
 Fossil fuel-based energy production and consumption contribute to significant environmental impacts, including climate change and pollution.
-Decisions regarding energy sourcing and type, as well as the use of alternative energy, can create trade-offs related to the energy supply’s cost and reliability for operations.
-It is becoming increasingly important for companies to manage their overall energy efficiency, and their access to alternative energy sources.
+Energy sourcing decisions can create trade-offs related to energy supply costs and operational reliability.
+Overall energy efficiency and access to alternative energy sources are becoming increasingly important for entities to manage.
 Efficiency in this area can have financial implications through direct cost savings, which are particularly beneficial in this low-margin industry.

-Consumers trust retail companies with their financial and personal data every time they make a noncash transaction.
-Credit cards and debit cards have steadily eclipsed cash and checks as consumers’ preferred payment methods.
+Consumers trust retail entities with their financial and personal data every time they make a noncash transaction with a credit or debit card or other method.
+Credit cards and debit cards have eclipsed cash and cheques as consumers’ preferred payment methods in many jurisdictions around the world.
 In these noncash transactions, retailers build up a relationship of trust with consumers, assuring them of the safety of their personal information.
-Data breaches can occur both through breaches of the physical payment technology, called point-of-sales breaches, as well as through cyber attacks.
-As consumers become more educated about the threats of cybercrime, particularly in the wake of continued high-profile attacks, having a reputation as a secure company is increasingly important to maintain or gain market share.
-Retailers that prevent major data breaches can also avoid harming brand value and reduce liabilities.
+Data breaches can occur both through breaches of the physical payment technology, called point-of-sales breaches, as well as through cyber-attacks.
+As consumers become more educated about the threats of cybercrime, their perceptions of an entity’s cybersecurity will become increasingly important to maintain or gain market share.
+Retailers that prevent major data breaches also can avoid harming brand value and reduce liabilities.

-Retail’s significance to the U.S. economy as a major employer means that it is also often at the center of public labor-practice discussions.
-This can have serious reputational implications for companies in the industry whose performance on labor relations is poor.
-The low-average wages in the industry, which help companies maintain low prices on products, may increase these labor-related risks.
-Since customers regularly interact directly with employees, companies can face a decrease in market share and revenue from negative consumer sentiment due to public disagreement between companies and their workers.
-Companies can enhance labor productivity and employee engagement by taking a long-term approach to managing workers in areas such as compensation and workers’ rights.
-In addition to mitigating risks, improvements in labor productivity can help strengthen a company’s reputation and reduce its cost of capital.
+The retail industry’s significance to the global economy as a major employer often puts it at the centre of public labour-practice discussions.
+These discussions can have serious reputational implications for entities in the industry if their labour practices are poor.
+The low average wages typical of the industry, which help entities maintain low prices on products, may increase these labour-related risks.
+Since customers regularly interact directly with retail employees, entities may experience decreased market share and revenue from negative consumer sentiment because of poor labour relations.
+Entities can enhance labour productivity and employee engagement by taking a long-term approach to managing workers in areas such as compensation and workers’ rights.
+In addition to mitigating risks, improvements in labour productivity may strengthen an entity’s reputation and reduce its cost of capital.

 Workforce Diversity & Inclusion

-The Multiline and Specialty Retailers & Distributors industry is consumer-facing and relies on the ability to communicate effectively with customers during the sales process and adapt to changing consumer demands for products.
-As the populations of many developed markets undergo a massive demographic shift, including increases in minority populations, companies in this industry can benefit from ensuring that their company culture and hiring and promotion practices embrace the building of a diverse workforce at management- and junior-level positions.
-Retailers that respond to this demographic shift and employ staff who will be able to recognize the needs of diverse populations may be better able to capture demand from segments that have traditionally been overlooked, which can provide companies a competitive advantage.
-Furthermore, such companies may benefit from decreased legal and regulatory risks, as well as improved reputational value.
+The Multiline and Specialty Retailers & Distributors industry is consumer-facing and relies on communicating effectively with customers during the sales process and adapting to changing consumer demands for products.
+As many developed markets undergo massive demographic shifts, including increases in minority populations, entities in this industry can benefit from ensuring that their culture and hiring and promotion practices embrace building a diverse workforce for management and junior staff.
+Retailers that respond to this demographic shift and employ staff who can recognise the needs of diverse populations may be better positioned to capture demand from consumer markets whose members have traditionally been overlooked, providing entities a competitive advantage.
+Furthermore, such entities may benefit from improved reputations among consumers, as well as decreased legal and regulatory risks.

 Product Sourcing, Packaging & Marketing

-Companies in the Multiline and Specialty Retailers & Distributors industry sell a wide array of products including electronics, clothing, furnishings, and cosmetics, which all have varying environmental and social impacts throughout their lifecycles.
-The size and subsequent buying power of many companies in this industry allow them to work with their suppliers to source products and packaging with lower lifecycle environmental and social impacts.
-Companies that perform well in this regard may benefit from increased customer demand and improved margins.
-Taking a proactive approach to engaging suppliers, using certification standards, and reducing the environmental impacts of packaging are strategies commonly employed by companies in the industry.
+Entities in the Multiline and Specialty Retailers & Distributors industry sell a wide array of products including electronics, clothing, furnishings and cosmetics, all of which have environmental and social impacts throughout their lifecycles.
+The size and buying power of many entities in this industry allow them to work with their suppliers to source products and packaging with lower lifecycle environmental and social impacts.
+Entities that perform well in this regard may benefit from increased customer demand and improved margins.
+To take a proactive approach to engaging suppliers, entities in the industry may employ strategies such as using certification standards and reducing the environmental impacts of packaging.